8/30/25

 What is a Metered Dose Inhaler?

-Metered Dose Inhaler (MDI) is a device that delivers medication into the lungs in the form of aerosol.
+A metered dose inhaler (MDI) is a device that sends medicine to the lungs in the form of aerosol.
 It is commonly prescribed for conditions like asthma and chronic obstructive pulmonary disease (COPD).

 Why Technique Matters?

-If the inhaler technique is not appropriate, most of the medicine stays in your mouth or escapes into the air instead of reaching your lungs.
-This means you are not getting the most out of your treatment.
+If the inhaler method is not correct, most of the medication remains in your mouth or escapes into the air rather than reaching your lungs.
+This means you are not getting the full benefit of your treatment.

 How To Use It?